SafeAILab/zkDL/README.md

 - [ ] Implement proof compression across deep learning layers and explore a multi-GPU version for enhanced performance.

-## Disclaimer

-Please note that zkDL is currently in the development stage and has not undergone a thorough audit.
-It is not recommended for production use at this juncture.

 ## Contribution
 As an open-source project in a dynamically evolving field, we wholeheartedly welcome contributions, whether they take the shape of novel features, enhanced infrastructure, or improved documentation.